RESEARCH HOME MOLLUSKS PHYLOGENETICS CONSERVATION GENETICS ENVIRONMENTAL DNA

 Development of Genetics Management Plans

 Captive propagation and reintroduction of freshwater mussels has become a common management tool over the last ten years.
 Freshwater mussels are now routinely propagated in hatcheries across the United States, including at many National Fish Hatcheries.
 We are using population genomic analyses to inform the development of propagation plans.
-Our research will be used to inform important hatchery decisions such as choice of appropriate broodstock populations and propagation protocols that ensure appropriate levels of genetic diveristy in captively propagated populations.
-Species we are working on include Spectaclecase (Cumberlandia monodonta), Cumberlandian Combshell (Epioblasma brevidens), and Louisiana Pearshell (Margaritifera hembeli).
-Our work has resulted in specific guidelines for management of Louisiana Pearlshell (see plan here).
-A publication describing M. hembeli conseravtion genomics was Published in Conservation Genetics (See publications here).
-As we generate data for other mussel species, specific management guidelines will developed.
+Our research is used to inform important hatchery decisions such as choice of appropriate broodstock populations and propagation protocols that ensure appropriate levels of genetic diveristy in captively propagated populations.
+We work on a variety of freshwater species, ranging from Lake Sturgeon to Brook Floater mussels.